RubyCheng0419/Ruby_Cheng_project/README.md

 ### Tools I learned during this project

- * **Python** Nilearn package is a useful tool to do functional connectivity.
+ * **Python** Nilearn package is a useful tool for functional connectivity.
  * **Jupytor notebook** I leanred how to utilize this tool to function as powerpoint.
- * **Github workflow-** I learned how to use VScode to pull things into my repository.
+ * **Github workflow-** I learned how to use VSCode to pull things into my repository.

 ### Results

 #### Deliverable 1: report correlation matrix

-The final result shows the significant correlation (p<.05) bwteen
+The final result shows the significant correlation (p<.05) between 6 brain regions.
+As can be seen in the figure, compared to the healthy control, patients with fibromyalgia exhibit lower connectivity within these regions.
+Connectivity between right Insula and Postcnetral lobe as an example.
+The later step is to interpret these results and use stricker threshold to do comparisons (eg. Bofferini correction).

 ## Conclusion and acknowledgement
+This is a tight project that should be done within a short period of time.
+Thank you very much for all the TAs, especially Amenda and Yu-Shiang Su, they helped me a lot since I'm still a beginner to python.